RaphMad/framemeister_scaling/README.md

 3. Align picture vertically using `ZOOM_V_POS`
 4. Modify `ZOOM_SIZE` until horizontal scale is integer
    - No method to verify this
-   - Simply try to achieve the desired aspect ratio (measure manually)
+   - Simply try to achieve the desired aspect ratio (calculate/measure manually, keep non-square pixels of some systems in mind)
 5. Align picture horizontally using `ZOOM_H_POS`